motss/fluentui/packages/web-components/docs/web-components.api.md

 }

 // @public (undocumented)
-export const accordionItemDefinition: FASTElementDefinition<typeof AccordionItem>;
+export const AccordionItemDefinition: FASTElementDefinition<typeof AccordionItem>;

 // Warning: (ae-missing-release-tag) "AccordionItemMarkerPosition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //